 – The arbequina olives are harvested here in the Priorat mountains of Catalonia in November.

-- They are picked and cold pressed on the same day, in our village cooperative mill.
-This is vital for quality.
+– They are picked and cold pressed on the same day, in our village cooperative mill.
+Speed is vital for quality.

 – We store the oil in the same room as where it was pressed, until we are preparing a shipment.
 We bottle at the mill too.